pottedmeat7/OpenVR-WalkInPlace/Readme.md

 - Optional Beta Algorithm in UI and algorithm improvements
 - Tracker support (for feet)
+- Auto Configure
+- Jumping support
 - Options for emulating other input methods
-- Jumping support
 - Fixes for teleport games

 ## Installer